Atomic69420/HBM-Doors/README.md

 ---

----

 ## Doors

-You can find images of the doors here [HBM Wiki](https://ntm-alcateredition.fandom.com/wiki/Doors) Although they may not contain the right textures as what you will see in game due to the absence of the screwdriver and the ability to change the texture
+You can find images of the doors here [HBM Wiki](https://ntm-alcateredition.fandom.com/wiki/Doors)

+Although they may not present the right textures as what you will see in game due to the absence of the screwdriver or the ability to change the texture

 ---